Weeds have pretty flowers too

 I learned an important lesson that day: Weeds have pretty flowers too.

 As I’ve been digging into my own story more, I’m learning to embrace, rather than wish it was different, those parts that were so hard.
-I’m learning to see the strength and resilience that came out of the darkness, the ruptures, the pain, and how those impeccable coping skills I developed along the way can be channeled for good.
+I’m learning to see the strength and resilience that came out of the darkness, the ruptures, the pain, and how those impeccable coping skills I developed along the way can actually be channeled for good.

-Yet, if we judge all the weeds — those hard parts of our story — and go on wishing they were not there, wishing for a marigold instead, we may miss beauty that’s there.
+So, if we judge all the weeds — those hard parts of our story — and go on wishing they were not there, wishing for a marigold instead, we may miss beauty that’s there.
 The weeds become much more bearable and even appreciated when we stop exhausting ourselves trying to pull them all up and allow them to just be, unique and influential to the landscape of our inner garden, the unfolding story of our life.